alejandroschuler/r4ds-courses/lectures/3-data-transformation.md

 ========================================================
 type:prompt

-- Without using the internet, think of how you can use `filter` to create a dataset where blood expression is positive (>0) **and** heart expression is negative (<0)
+- Without using the internet, think of how you can use `filter` multiple times to create a dataset where blood expression is positive (>0) **and** heart expression is negative (<0)

 - Using any resources you like, figure out how to use `filter` to create a dataset